BaseMax/FirstRailsAPI/README.md

-# First Roby on Rails RESTful API
+# First Ruby on Rails RESTful API

 This README would normally document whatever steps are necessary to get the application up and running.